MyDesign99/AuthToken-SDK-Python/Readme.md

 getMD99AuthToken (publicKey, secretKey)
 > Request the current authentication token.
 The developer's public and secret keys are required.

-createImageURL (clientID, token, value, assetName)
+createImageURL (publicKey, token, value, assetName)
-> Create a well-formed URL for the requested image. "clientID" is the publicKey. "token" is retrieved using the "getMD99AuthToken" function. "value" is the numeric value to be displayed in the MD99 graphic. "assetName" is the name of the developer's MD99 asset (graphic) to be displayed.
+> Create a well-formed URL for the requested image. "publicKey" can be found in the MD99 portal. "token" is retrieved using the "getMD99AuthToken" function. "value" is the numeric value to be displayed in the MD99 graphic. "assetName" is the name of the developer's MD99 asset (graphic) to be displayed.

 errorImageURL ()
 > Create a well-formed URL for the standard MD99 error image.